Club de Cuervos

-Club de Cuervos, also known as Club of Crows, is a Mexican comedy-drama streaming television series produced by Gary Alazraki and Michael Lam.
+Club de Cuervos, also known as Club of Crows, is a Mexican comedy-drama television series created by Gary "Gaz" Alazraki and Michael Lam.
 Premiering with its full first season on August 7, 2015, it is the first Spanish-language Netflix original series.
 The story centers on the football club Cuervos FC, based in the fictional city of Nuevo Toledo, Mexico, and the power struggle that follows the death of its long-time owner and patriarch.
 Club de Cuervos stars Luis Gerardo Méndez and Mariana Treviño as two siblings who fight over ownership and direction of the team.